GoogleCloudPlatform/cloud-hackathons/hacks/ai-app/README.md

 ## Prerequisites

 - Your own GCP project with Owner IAM role.
 - gCloud CLI
-- gCloud CloudShell terminal
+- gCloud CloudShell terminal (cannot get the front end to talk to the rest of the components) **OR**
+- RECOMMENDED: Local IDE (like VSCode) with [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)

+**Cloud Shell Terminal** will let you get through all the exercises, but it is complex to work with the frontend (vue app).

 ## Contributors